taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 ### Page 1

-We see Min peering after the rampaging military tanks, standing confidently at the tippy top of a tall emergent tree, giving her a bird's eye view across the available canopy.
+Min peers after the rampaging military tanks, standing confidently at the tippy top of a tall emergent tree, giving her a bird's eye view across the available canopy.
 Min's eyelids are shut, the thin skin full of eSyrup-infected cells.
 Through those cells are filtered just enough energy for Min's eyes, safely behind the lids, to see.
 A brisk wind ruffles her mohawk.

 Min's skin has a distinctive metallic and shiny quality right now - her full intradermal shield is activated.
 Her mouth is set in an unhappy grimace the intradermal shield at her ears and temple glow.